asimenstad/cross-course-project-asimenstad/README.md

 RainyDays is an online shop which sells rain jackets for men and women.
 The jackets are designed for different outdoor activities, such as hiking, fishing, skiing and running.

+The products are added using the WooCommerce REST API on Wordpress.

 The site architecture consists of:

 * Home